Venezuela halts talks after Maduro ally’s extradition to US

 On Saturday.
 Colombian President Iván Duque lauded the extradition of Saab, calling it a “triumph in the fight against drug trafficking, money laundering and corruption led by the dictatorship of Nicolás Maduro.”

-The families of nine Americans jailed in Caracas are less hopeful that Saab’s legal troubled can be disentangled from the furtive attempts at a détente.
+The families of nine Americans jailed in Caracas are less hopeful that Saab’s legal troubles can be disentangled from the furtive attempts at a détente.

 In addition to the Citgo 6 — who were sentenced last year to long prison sentences over a never-executed plan to refinance billions in the oil company’s bonds— they include former U.S. Marine Matthew Heath, who is being held on weapons charges tied to a supposed plan to sabotage refineries, and two former Green Berets Caracas tied to a failed cross-border raid from Colombia to overthrow Maduro.